Skip to content

 1. Hotel Mycenae

-Each morning, a breakfast buffet is offered at the hotel.
-Hotel Mycenae is close to Megaro Trikoupi, the Ancient Theatre of Argos, and the Argos Train Station.
-The hotel is 89 kilometres from Kalamata Captain Vassilis Constantakopoulos Airport, which is the closest airport.
+The hotel offers a breakfast buffet each morning.
+Hotel Mycenae is near Megaro Trikoupi, the Ancient Theatre of Argos, and the Argos Train Station.
+The closest airport is Kalamata Captain Vassilis Constantakopoulos Airport, 89 kilometres away.

 It is located in Argos’s old district and provides accommodations with balconies that look out over St. Peter’s Square or the nearby pedestrian area.
-There is free wifi available all across the place and a front desk is open 24/7.
-24-hour room service is available.
+Free Wi-Fi is available throughout the place, and a front desk is open 24/7.
+24-hour room service is also available.

-The Morfeas Hotel offers air-conditioned rooms with mini-fridges and flat-screen TVs with cable channels.
+The Morfeas Hotel offers air-conditioned rooms with mini-fridges and flat-screen T.V.s with cable channels.
 The private bathroom has soft, fluffy towels, a hairdryer, and complimentary amenities.
-Every day, a hearty breakfast buffet is offered, and you may have it in the comfort of your accommodation.
+A hearty breakfast buffet is offered daily, and you may have it in the comfort of your accommodation.

 Before going for a walk in the city and visiting different local shops, you may get your favourite coffee or drink at the Morfeas bar.
 Nafplion is only 10 kilometres distant, Athens is 120 km away, and Mycenae is an archaeological site that can be reached in 15 minutes by car.
-You may get directions to the locations you’re interested in seeing at the front desk.
+You may get directions to the locations you want to see at the front desk.

 1. Palladion Boutique Hotel

-The Palladion Boutique Hotel, which is situated in Argos Town’s main square, has distinctively furnished rooms with balconies.
-It offers massage therapy and a Turkish steam room, and the public spaces have free WiFi.
-Air conditioning, a satellite TV, a DVD player, and video games are included in every contemporary room.
+The Palladion Boutique Hotel in Argos Town’s main square has distinctively furnished rooms with balconies.
+It offers massage therapy and a Turkish steam room, and the public spaces have free Wi-Fi.
+Every contemporary room has air conditioning, a satellite TV, a DVD player, and video games.

-Additionally, they offer a minibar, ironing equipment, a safe, and a bathroom with free amenities.
-The Palladion’s dining room offers a breakfast buffet for guests to enjoy as they start their day.
+Additionally, they offer a minibar, ironing equipment, a safe, and a bathroom with complimentary amenities.
+The Palladium’s dining room offers a breakfast buffet for guests to enjoy as they start their day.
 You might have it served inside the space.
-At the on-site snack bar, they may also indulge in a quick meal or beverage.
+They may also enjoy a quick meal or beverage at the on-site snack bar.

 1. Theoxenia Hotel